onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 !!! attention

-    The date headers provide important context as some information may have changed since the time of the inquiry and response.
+    The date headers provide important context as some information may have changed since the time of an inquiry and response.

 ## Applies to Entire Criterion
 ### July 2022